Socratic1/Reciate/README.md

   Individual members do not have a tally of their received appreciations, but communities have a tally of their collective appreciations.

+  Perhaps we will also tally the gifts given within a community.

   Anonymity is very important.
-Users will be notified when their actions have been appreciated, but will not see that another's action has been appreciated (though the community appreciations will go up).
+Users will be notified when their gifts have been appreciated, but will not see that another's gift has been appreciated (though the community appreciations will go up).

   Communities do not compete, but will see how their score compares to the past.
 Are members giving more appreciations this week than last?